 Now keep turning – you will need to raise the plate over your head but keep your palm parallel to the floor.
 After another 180° (one and a half turns total) you will be able to lower your arm and go a further 180°, to end up, arm as well as plate, right back where you started.
 The plate will have rotated 720°, two full turns, and you were holding it right-side up all the while.

-In the video below Dick Van Dyke, as the character Caractacus Potts in a children’s movie of 1968, performs the plate trick.
-He uses his left hand instead of the right which makes his movement the mirror image of what we described above.
-He needs a bit more practice; at one point the plate tilts so much that if there were food on it it would slide off.
+In the video below the actor Dick Van Dyke, as the character Caractacus Potts in a children’s movie of 1968, performs the plate trick.
+He uses his left hand instead of his right which makes his movement the mirror image of the motion described above, clockwise instead of counter-clockwise.
+He needs a bit more practice.
+At one point the plate tilts so much that if there were food on it it would slide off.
+Furthermore, he steps about a quarter turn in the direction of the turning plate, somewhat undermining the effect.
 (I imagine that because children were in the scene the director could film only so many retakes.)